-‘American Horror Story’ Season 7 Cast, Plot Details, & Release Date: Billie Lourd To Star In Lead Role
+‘American Horror Story’ Season 7 Cast, Plot Details, And Release Date: Billie Lourd To Star In Lead Role

 — AHS Central (@Facts_AHS) April 6, 2017

-Details about what kind of character she will be playing remain a secret the same way as her fellow newbie in the franchise, Billy Eichner.
+Details about what kind of character she will be playing remain a secret, the same way as her fellow newbie in the franchise, Billy Eichner.

-In fact, very little information about the new season itself remain under wraps as the showrunners try to maintain a sense of thrill by not revealing any more information that is necessary to keep fans at the edge of their seats when the American Horror Story Season 7 is finally released.
+In fact, information about the new season itself remains under wraps as the showrunners try to maintain a sense of thrill by not revealing any more information that is necessary to keep fans at the edge of their seats when the American Horror Story Season 7 is finally released.

 They both know, but they won't tell.#AHS #AHS7 #AHSFX #americanhorrorstory pic.twitter.com/JUAjlwtf6B